lucaros1190/EntoSim/docs/docker_tutorial.md

 			[root@dockerID EntoSim-2.1]#

 You are finally ready to play with your insects!
 Jump to [EntoSim tutorial](https://github.com/lucaros1190/EntoSim-2.1/blob/master/docs/entosim_tutorial.md)

+Please notice that the folder 'EntoSim-data' is just a bridge between your local machine and the container where EntoSim is running.
+If you need to save your outputs on your local machine, for example, just copy the output folder in EntoSim-data folder:

+			cp -r /home/EntoSim-2.1/output/ /home/EntoSim-data/

+Now, let us suppose that you want to upload a particular input file.
+Remember that the names of the files and the data inside need to be written "as EntoSim wants" (refer to [EntoSim tutorial](https://github.com/lucaros1190/EntoSim-2.1/blob/master/docs/entosim_tutorial.md)).
+To provide an example of "upload input files" let us consider the DailyTemperatures.txt file (the operations are exactly the same, just change the input file name!).
+Place your edited DailyTemperatures.txt file in your local machine EntoSim-data folder ($HOME/EntoSim-data).
+From the container just type:

+			cp /home/EntoSim-data/DailyTemperatures.txt /home/Entosim-2.1/input/